ICSE2024-2ndCycle-Paper123/ReplicationPackage/README.md

 We provide three Python scripts, one for each research question, that run the experiments and compute the metrics (and output results).
 All scripts provide a `run` command, to run the experiments; and a `clean` command, to remove log files and already computed results.
 Results will be saved into the `results/` directory. *We assume to run the script from the root directory of this repository*.

-**[inof]** The summary tables reported in the companion paper can be found at the end of the files with trailing `_metrics.json` in the results directories.
+**[info]** The summary tables reported in the companion paper can be found at the end of the files with trailing `_metrics.json` in the computed results directories.

 #### RQ<sub>1</sub> (Correlation)